wix-incubator/quix/documentation/docs/installation.md

 * BACKEND_INTERNAL_URL - An address + port number (no protocol) where you have the backend service deployed and accessible to the frontend service.
 * BACKEND_PUBLIC_URL - An address + port number (no protocol) to the backend service, made accessible to user's browser.
 In most scenarios, it's value is the same as `BACKEND_INTERNAL_URL`.
 * ENABLE_APPMETRICS - Set this variable if you want to enable [appmetrics-dash](https://github.com/RuntimeTools/appmetrics-dash).
-* APPMETRICS_PORT - The port where appmetrics dash will be exposed.
+* APPMETRICS_PORT - The port where appmetrics dashboard will be exposed.

 ## Upgrading Quix
 This takes into account a `docker-compose` setup.
 Extrapolate as needed if you have some other custom deployment.